Two-Day TEFL Training Course

 Try it for FREE!

-Teaching English abroad was truly a life changing decision for both Jocelyn and myself.
-Jocelyn was a burnt out corporate sales rep and I was a college grad struggling to figure out my next step.
-We may have come to our decision to teach abroad from very different places, but the end result was the same – a pure and simple life altering experience.
+Teaching English abroad was truly a life changing decision for both of us.
+Jos was a burnt out corporate sales rep and Whit was a college grad struggling to figure out her next step.
+We may have come to the decision to teach abroad from very different places, but the end result was the same – a pure and simple life altering experience.

 We never dreamed we’d end up living on the opposite side of the world for nearly a decade.
 Nor did we ever image a job teaching high schoolers would lead us to starting our own business.
 So many awesome experiences have been born out of our decision to live, work, and teach abroad.
 Here are (a few) reasons why we are so grateful we did so.